5 Month Old Baby

 You’ll find your baby may grow a lot one week and be almost stable the next.
 Percentile charts are an excellent way of recording growth over time and provide an objective comparison with other babies of the same age and gender.

 Your baby will be between immunisations this month but if you have overlooked their 4 month vaccinations, make an appointment for them now.
 Making the time, marking it on the calendar and prioritising this is important.
+Try our handy immunisation chart to make sure you don’t miss any.

 Try not to be too fanatical about cleanliness when it comes to your home environment.
 There is lots of research which supports the view that a little dirt in our homes is a good thing because it helps to prime our immune systems.
 Adopting a relaxed attitude when it comes to hygiene can be a challenge for many parents, particularly mothers.
 Sensible precautions go a long way towards helping adults to stay healthy.
 Don’t overlook your own vaccinations either, especially your own cover for whooping cough.